paulsinclair51/briteTest/README.md

   separate thread.
 - `test case`: This term is not used in LiteTest.
-In some contexts, it means a single individual test and, in other contexts, a set of tests, In LiteTest, the former is referred to as a test (or test expression( and the latter, as a test group.
+In some contexts, it means a single individual test and, in other contexts, a set of tests, In LiteTest, the former is referred to as a test (or test expression) and the latter, as a test group.
 - `test`: see test expression.
 - `test expression`: An expression passed to an `LT_TEST` macro that can be cast to `int`; `0` means fail and a nonzero value means pass.
 The expression typically is a function call or contains function calls.
 A function could be in the project being tested or a testing function to implement the test.
-- `testing artifact`: typically, a file generated by the test exeutable (e.g., a test report) but also stdout and stderr output plus anything that is captured by the test executable or the LiteTest framework.
+- `testing artifact`: typically, a file generated by the test executable (e.g., a test report) but also stdout and stderr output plus anything that is captured by the test executable or the LiteTest framework.
 - `testing function`; a user written function to implement or help implement a test expression.
-- `test suppport functions`: API functions provided to simplifying writing tests.
+- `test support functions`: API functions provided to simplifying writing tests.
 See [Test Support Functions](#test-support-functions).
 - `title`: Optional report header text provided when opening the report.
 </details>